Yuji-github/ResNet/README.md

 <br>

 # 34 layers <br>
-You can up to 34 layers, add this code between the 2nd layer and the fullconnections 3rd Identity block layer <br>
+You can up to 34 layers, add this code between the 2nd layer and the fullconnections <br>
+3rd Identity block layer <br>
 model = resnet.identityBlock(model, 64)
 <br>